From the Rijksmuseum, 2 November 2018

 - Migelien Gerritzen Fellowship for conservation research – Apply here

-- Dr. Anton C.R.
-Dreesmann Fellowship for art historical research – Apply here
+- Anton C.R.
+Dreesmann Fellowship for art historical research (only for PhD candidates from the University of Pennsylvania) – Apply here

-The closing date for all applications is 14 January 2018, at 18:00.
+The closing date for all applications is 20 January 2019, at 6:00 p.m.
+(Amsterdam time/CET).
 No applications will be accepted after this deadline.
 All applications must be submitted online and in English.
 Applications or related materials delivered via email, postal mail, or in person will not be accepted.

 Further information and application forms: www.rijksmuseum.nl/fellowships